YoLynx/Verbal-to-Visual/README.md

 [##Reasearch papper for mhn](https://arxiv.org/pdf/2208.04441)

-### XLNets + gans
+### XLNets + GANs
 * Making the use of XLNet and GANs, we were able to generate the images of flowers based on prompts.
-Where XLNet was used to generate the text embeddings from the captions present in the dataset.
+Where XLNet was used to generate the better text embeddings from the captions present in the dataset.
 * GANs generated the image based on the text embeddings they were fed.
 * The combination of GANs + XLNet proves to be effective because the system can simultaneously learn from textual and visual data, enhancing its ability to generate images that are contextually aligned with the input text.
 * The discriminator in GANs provides feedback to the generator, allowing it to refine the generated images iteratively.
 When the generator uses high-quality text embeddings from XLNet as input, this feedback loop becomes more effective, leading to better convergence and higher-quality outputs
 XLNet outperformed BERT, because even using the BERT model we were not able to get an image which corresponds to the prompt.